| St. Louis Motorcycle Accident Lawyer Fighting for You

 More “minor” injuries include bruises and road rash, which can be painful and expensive to treat.
 As a result, you could be out of work (and a source of income) for a period of time.
 It’s crucial that you seek legal assistance with the Law Offices of Patrick O’Brien.

 When a driver injures a motorcyclist due to carelessness, they need to be held responsible for their actions.
-The case will most likely involve complicated legal, insurance, and damage issues that require an experienced motorcycle lawyer to handle.
+The case will most likely involve complicated legal, insurance, and damage issues that require an experienced St. Louis motorcycle accident lawyer to handle.
 Below are a few types of potential compensation you could receive:

 - Lost wages